-When you have obtained your minimum ten stamps, head back to Visit Bend downtown.
-At ten stamps, you’ve earned a Bend Ale Trail silpint!
-Knowing we had a growler of beer and were about to be camping, this was the perfect prize.
-We also both got Ale Trail stickers in our pints.
-For the truly ambitious, obtaining all 16 stamps nets you a bottle opener keychain as well.
+When you have completed one (or more!) district, head back to Visit Bend downtown.
+You now get a special tasting glass for each district (with a rumored final prize for total completion of a wooden tasting tray).
+In 2017, we got Ale Trail Silpints and We also stickers.
 In November, the ante is uped even more to include t-shirts and even a trophy (note to self: come back in November).
-I loved every second of the Ale Trail (that I wasn’t on a bike, at least) and would be thrilled to do it again!
+I loved every second of the Ale Trail (that I wasn’t on a bike, at least) and was thrilled to do it again!
 Have you ever done the Bend Ale Trail?

 This sounds awesome!
 Also loved this line: “I was ready for sustenance.
 Much sustenance.”
 Because I am always hungry.
 ALWAYS.
 Don’t think I would have been brave enough to try riding a bike after 10 years of not riding a bike-so, kudos.

 I would have been hungry by that time on a normal day, but after hiking and floating in the sun, I was ready to start eating a wooden table.